-While most investors are law abiding, it can be easy to overlook notice requirements, time frames and the rights of your tenants, especially if you're an inexperienced landlord selling a house.
+While most investors are law abiding, it can be easy to overlook notice requirements and the rights of your tenants, especially if you're an inexperienced landlord selling a house.

 Selling a house as an ongoing rental with existing tenants